rschristopher/ischristtrue.com/src/truth.md

 And even in your fallen state, you will not, and cannot, return to nothingness.
+Beauty draws you to Him, revealing His design, beckoning you to return to a state of grace.
 To believe in objective
  knowable truth, is to
  necessarily also believe that